-MSA 1040 controllers provide many ways to isolate faults.
+MSA 2040 controllers provide many ways to isolate faults.
 This section presents the basic methodology used to locate faults within a storage system, and to identify the associated Field-replaceable Units (FRUs) affected.

-As noted in "Basic operation" (page 41), use the SMU to configure and provision the system upon completing the hardware installation.
-As part of this process, configure and enable event notification so the system will notify you when a problem occurs that is at or above the configured severity (see the topics about using the Configuration Wizard and configuring event notification within the SMU Reference Guide).
+As noted in "Basic operation" (page 47), use the SMU to configure and provision the system upon completing the hardware installation.
+As part of this process, configure and enable event notification so the system will notify you when a problem occurs that is at or above the configured severity (see "Using the Configuration Wizard > Configuring event notification" within the SMU Reference Guide).
 With event notification configured and enabled, you can follow the recommended actions in the notification message to resolve the problem, as further discussed in the options presented below.